PhaBiFreiburg/SeMPI_web_docu/sphinx/source/chapters/primer.rst

 SeMPI 2.0 was completed revised and uses its own gene cluster prediction logic.
 The main improvements are:

 #.
 Benchmarked and refined profile-HMMs used for domain detection (see :ref:`domain_detection`).
 #.
-Improved gene cluster curration: removal of overlapping domains and combining of duplicated domains (see :ref:`bgc_curration`).
+Improved gene cluster curation: removal of overlapping domains and combining of duplicated domains (see :ref:`bgc_curration`).
 #.
 Additional prediction of NRPs.
 #.
 PK and NRP substrate specificity prediction using random forest classifiers.
 #.
 NRP substrate prediction based on a classifier trained with more than 2.000 samples.